 No. Facilities and non-facilities based providers within and outside of the SWIFT operating territory and other parties with an interest in building, owning and operating fibre optic network facilities within the SWIFT operating territory are eligible to respond to RFPQ Stage 1.

 Who performs the contracting of the fibre deployment?
 Will they be chosen by the ISP?

 SWIFT will contract the fibre deployment.
 Any Subcontractors of Respondents/Telecom Service Providers (TSPs) will be chosen by the Respondent/TSP.

 Is there a formal RFP process for the contractor as well?

 Any TSPs responding to the RFP are responsible for their own procurement processes.

 Why an RFPQ?
 Do we have to participate in this stage of the process?

-- to determine the exact location of their existing infrastructure and known service gaps
+- Determine the exact location of existing infrastructure and known service gaps and

-- to gain a stronger understanding of service providers current business structures sand financial plans
+- Gain a stronger understanding of service providers’ current business structures and financial plans

 In order to participate in the RFP, Telecom Service Providers must participate and be pre-qualified through the RFPQ process.